What is royalty-free music?

 P.R.O.
 Licenses commonly get distributed as a blanket license.
-It means that they cover the performance rights for P.R.O. music track that a person chooses to broadcast or perform.
+It means that they cover the performance rights for the P.R.O. music track that a person chooses to broadcast or perform.

 To put it simply, if a radio station or TV channels plan to use the music legally in any of their programs or advertisements, they must make an agreement with the P.R.O.
 The contract will contain the information about the fixed amount of royalties that they’ll pay for all the music that they used during a specific period.

 The report will also contain information about the music used during the event, such as the music track and the location that they used it.
-It'll also include the number of times that they used it, as well as the owner to the rights of the music track.
-Once they've made the report, the P.R.O then distribute all royalties to the composers, songwriters, and publishers evenly.
+It’ll also include the number of times that they used it, as well as the owner to the rights of the music track.
+Once they’ve made the report, the P.R.O then distributes all royalties to the composers, songwriters, and publishers evenly.

 10 Tips for choosing between the royalty-free music for videos